sue-wallace/transformde.github.io/README.md

 #### Commenting in code

-CComments should enhance understanding such as explaining complex logix, and shouldn't document what can already be gleaned from the code.
+Comments should enhance understanding such as explaining complex logic, and shouldn't document what can already be gleaned from the code.
 Any comments in code should be brief and direct.
 Pipelines should be fully documented as part of the DevOps process within a wiki page.
 Refer to the 'Documentation' section in Data Engineer Consulting Skills to understand how to properly document a project.

 #### SQL query best practice